Current Day Trips

 Wine and books take center stage on this trip devoted to Willamette Valley wines with a perfectly paired (optional) reading list.
 You’ll travel to Yamhill County, Oregon to taste award-winning wines with Kelly Evert and Paul Hanson, Village Books and Paper Dreams co-owners, with special guest author Erica Bauermeister.
 Your guides will lead you in casual discussions of the three selected books—each chosen to enhance your experience of the valley—as you visit wineries and get a taste of what Willamette Valley has to offer.

-Attend one of our Information Sessions to learn more about the trip.
+Attend our next Information Session to learn more about the trip.

 Tuesday, January 28, 2020 at 6:00 PM